Støvring: History

 In 1682 the village consisted of 12 farms and 8 houses without land.
 The total cultivated area amounted to 437.1 barrels of land due to 58.40 barrels of grains.
 The cultivation form was grassland with foxes.

 In 1875 the city was described as follows: "Støvring with School, Watermill, Inn, 2 smaller shopping establishments and railway station.

-The original Støvring station closed in 1974, but the station reopened in 2003 as a part of the new Aalborg Commuter Rail service.
+The original Støvring railway station closed in 1974, but the station reopened in 2003 as a part of the new Aalborg Commuter Rail service.

 Municipality

-Until 1 January 2007 Støvring was also a municipality covering an area of 220 km², and with a total population of 13,057 (2005).
+Until 1 January 2007 Støvring was also a municipality covering an area of 220 km2, and with a total population of 13,057 (2005).
 Støvring municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with Nørager and Skørping municipalities to form the new Rebild municipality.
-This created a municipality with an area of 628 km² and a total population of 28,457 (2005).
+This created a municipality with an area of 628 km2 and a total population of 28,457 (2005).